tabreturn/tabreturn.github.io/_posts/2019-01-25-processing.py_in_ten_lessons--06-_tiny_blocks_of_colour.md

                                          |
 ---------------------------------------- | -------

 Note how 255 is the highest decimal that can be represented using 8-bits.
 It is no coincidence that the brightest red your screen can display is expressed as `(255, 0, 0)`.
 Or that white is `(255, 255, 255)`.
-Under the hood, these are all converted to binary.
+At a hardware level, these are all converted to binary.
 The table above shows that 255 is represented as eight `1`s in binary.
 Let us rewrite red in binary:

 <code><span style="color:#FF0000">11111111</span><span style="color:#00FF00">00000000</span><span style="color:#0000FF">00000000</span></code>